miklosme/papers/src/app/home.md

+# Daily Digest (April 14, 2025)

+Buckle up, AI enthusiasts!
+We're diving into the cutting edge of swarm intelligence and multi-agent systems.
+Let's start with a game-changer in drone delivery.

+Ever wondered [how to optimize drone delivery using decentralized AI](https://papers.miklos.dev/2504.08585)?
+Researchers have cracked the code with a system that's smarter than your average swarm.
+Drones with varied battery health bid on deliveries, learning their limits over time.
+The kicker?
+Prioritizing the underdogs – those drones closest to their capability limits – actually improves overall efficiency.
+It's like the Little Engine That Could, but with rotors!

+But wait, there's more!
+We're not just revolutionizing the skies; we're transforming how we model disease spread on the ground.
+A new [hybrid ABM-PDE model](https://papers.miklos.dev/2504.08430) is speeding up epidemic simulations while maintaining accuracy.
+By combining agent-based modeling for rural areas with partial differential equations for urban centers, researchers have created a computational powerhouse that could change how we predict and respond to outbreaks.

+Now, let's talk hardware.
+The [Pogobot](https://papers.miklos.dev/2504.08686) is here to democratize swarm robotics research.
+These vibrating, communicating, sensor-packed little marvels come in at just 250 euros a pop.
+With over 200 already buzzing around Sorbonne Université and PSL, they're proving that you don't need a Silicon Valley budget to push the boundaries of swarm intelligence.

+Finally, hold onto your propellers because drone coordination is getting a transformer-powered upgrade.
+A new framework is [using GNNs and transformers to supercharge multi-agent drone systems](https://papers.miklos.dev/2504.08195).
+We're talking 90% service provisioning and 100% grid coverage in scenarios where traditional algorithms fall flat.
+It's like giving each drone a tiny AI brain that works in perfect harmony with its swarm-mates.

+That's all for now, folks!
+Keep your neural networks tuned for more breakthrough research in the world of AI and robotics.

 # Daily Digest (April 11, 2025)

 Hold onto your hats, AI enthusiasts!
 We've got a whirlwind tour of the latest breakthroughs in multi-agent systems and LLMs.
 Let's dive right in!